 - Brewing the Coffee:

-Turn the heater under the stove and place the Moka pot on it.
-Allow the coffee to drip into the lower container and wait for the first few drippings on the upper container.
+Set the heater below the stove and then set down the Moka pot.
+Let the coffee drip continue into the lower container until the first drops appear in the upper container.

 - Making the Espuma: